 - Affably Evil: He's very civil and polite to Strange, even asking for his name and addressing him respectfully.
-He's also cordial to his former comrades from Kamar-Taj.
-When he's not killing them, that is.
+He's also cordial to his former comrades from Kamar-Taj when not killing them.

 - All Your Base Are Belong to Us: He and his Zealots attacks all three Sanctums that the Masters of the Mystic Arts are sworn to protect.
 The London and Hong Kong Sanctums quickly fall to his assault, and the New York Sanctum is heavily damaged.

 - And I Must Scream: His final fate; assimilated into the Dark Dimension as a mindless, deformed extension of Dormammu.